Former NFL, Michigan assistant coach Matt Weiss charged with hacking for athlete's intimate photos

 DETROIT — (AP) — Former NFL and University of Michigan assistant football coach Matt Weiss hacked into the computer accounts of thousands of college athletes seeking intimate photos and videos, according to an indictment filed Thursday.

-Weiss, who worked for the Baltimore Ravens before joining the University of Michigan in 2021, was charged with 14 counts of unauthorized computer access and 10 counts of identity theft.
+Weiss, who worked for the Baltimore Ravens before joining Michigan's staff in 2021, was charged with 14 counts of unauthorized computer access and 10 counts of identity theft.

 The indictment was filed in federal court in Detroit.